BasDerilov/CMC/README.md

 # Install dependencies
 $ poetry install

-# Run the project
+# Enter the virtual environment
-$ poetry run gcp_mc_cli
+$ poetry run shell

-# The server will start on port 25565 by default
+# If everything installed corectly this should give you the available commands
+# Keep in mind the CURSE_API_KEY still needs to be set as an env variable
+$ python -m gcp_mc --help

 ```

 ## :memo: License